vanmart/niceBasicRailsApp-API_Scaffold/README.md

 * to test use 'puma' on comand line.
 Done. visit localhost:3000 on web browser.

-* Pre configured Services
+# Pre configured Services

-  Figaro secret file for usernames, API credentials, passwords, etc.
+  *Figaro:                  secret file for usernames, API credentials, passwords, etc.
-  Bootstrap for responsive design
-  Devise for user authentication Devise-bootstrap-views for pretty devise bootstrap views Toastr for nice alerts
+  *Bootstrap:               for responsive design *Devise:                  for user authentication *Devise-bootstrap-views:  for pretty devise bootstrap views *Toastr:                  for nice alerts *FontAwasome:             nice icons
-  FontAwasome nice icons
-  Rolify for roles managment user can have one or many roles RailsAdmin for adminstration dashboard localhost:3000/dashboard  only MasterAdmin role can acces Cancancan for user permission or application access
+  *Rolify:                  for roles managment user can have one or many roles *RailsAdmin:              for adminstration dashboard localhost:3000/dashboard  only MasterAdmin role can acces *Cancancan:               for user permission or application access

   enjoy.